 Subsequently, the body needs to convert these ingested carotenoids to retinol in a further step.
 As a result, the body can only convert small amounts of beta-carotene to vitamin A.

-For example, in this study, on average, only 3% of absorbed beta-carotene was converted to retinol (Hickenbottom et al. 200224).
+For example, in this study, only 3% of absorbed beta-carotene was converted to retinol (Hickenbottom et al. 200224).

 Because nutrient claims do not distinguish between provitamin A and vitamin A, they are usually confusing.

-Although International Units (UI) compensate for conversion efficiency loss, they do not compensate sufficiently.
-In this context, 1 UI corresponds exactly to 0.3 mcg of retinol and 0.6 mcg of beta-carotene.
+Although International Units (UI) compensate for conversion efficiency loss, they do not pay sufficiently.
+In this context, 1 UI corresponds to 0.3 mcg of retinol and 0.6 mcg of beta-carotene.

 However, beta-carotene’s actual effect is probably far less than half the retinol equivalent.
 Hence, you better eat several pounds of carrots to meet the true daily vitamin A requirement.